 You'll still go to the bathroom often, but probably not as much as before the operation.
 In time, you may go even less frequently.

 You may find that you can eat more foods than before you had the surgery, or you may feel better with your familiar foods.
 Try items one at a time to see how you feel.
-And avoid eating more than 3-4 hours before bedtime.
+And don't eat within 3-4 hours of bedtime.

 Give your recovery some time.
 Most people eventually get back to all of their usual activities.
 In the meantime, if you find that you tire out faster than usual, remember that you're healing from the operation.